Housing in Guelph: A housing strategy for Guelph

 While the City is taking actions to address the housing crisis, and striving to provide more affordable housing within its regulatory scope, Wellington County is the province-appointed municipal services manager that is primarily responsible for providing non-market housing, with some administrative and financial support from the City.

 The City is partnering with the County of Wellington in providing housing across the continuum.
-The City and the County meet in the middle of the continuum, represented by the pink link below.
-They work collaboratively to provide affordable rental housing.
+The County oversees services on the left side of the continuum, including: emergency shelter, transitional housing, supportive housing and rent-geared-to-income (RGI).
+The City oversees services on the right side of the continuum, including: market rentals and affordable homeownership.
+We work collaboratively to provide affordable rentals.

 A diagram that shows the continuum of housing: emergency shelter, transitional housing, supportive housing, rent-geared-to-income, affordable rental, market rental, and affordable home ownership.